brenthuisman/par2deep/README.md

 ### Changelog

+Note: 1.9.5 series was retracted from PyPI after user reports it not working correctly, and not being implemented for the cli.
+1.9.4 is the latest version on PyPI and is the recommended version.
  * 2020-12-30: v1.9.5.1: Path bugfix.
  * 2020-12-30: v1.9.5: Option to store parity files in the 'parity' subdirectory.
  * 2020-04-26: v1.9.4: Include libpar2 for win64 and lin64 platforms, no external `par2` needed anymore.